Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 The customer street address includes the street number and name.
 The [`street`](?path=docs/Resources/Master-Data/Address.md) field is part of the shipping address or billing address object.

 ## Customer Zip/Postal Code
 Five or nine digit zip code of the customer's billing or shipping address.
 When the customer is international, this field contains the alphanumeric postal code.
 The [`postalCode`](?path=docs/Resources/Master-Data/Address.md) is part of the shipping address or billing address object.

-## Security Code Indicator
-The `securityCodeIndicator` used to indicate the presence of a [card security code](#card-security-code) during a [verification](?path=docs/Resources/Guides/Fraud/Security-Code.md) request.

-## Security Code Response
-The [value](?path=docs/Resources/Guides/Fraud/Security-Code.md#response-values) returned as `securityCodeMatch` or `securityCodeResponse` from the issuing bank.

-## Cash Advance
-A transaction in which a customer receives cash in-person which is posted against the customer's account.

 ## Check Digit
 The last digit of an account number that is calculated according to a predetermined formula and used to validate an account number.

-## "Code 10" Authorization
-A merchant's request for a "code 10" authorization is used to alert the authorization network (processor) that a suspicious transaction is occurring.

-## Conditioning
-The "tuning" or addition of equipment to improve the transmission characteristics or quality of a leased voice-grade line so that it meets specifications for data transmission.

 ## Chargeback
 A process by which a customer disputes the payment and often results in the money being refunded to the customer by the issuing bank unless the merchant can show the transaction is valid.